Leftist-nationalist Vetevendosje edges ahead after Kosovo vote | DW | 06.10.2019

 In turn, LDK leader Vjosa Osmani noted that Vetevendosje's lead over her party is still narrow and that the winner can only be declared once all the ballots are counted.

-If LDK manages to close the gap and be declared the winner, the 37-year-old university law professor Osmani, might end up as the country first ever female prime minister.
+If the LDK manages to close the gap and be declared the winner, the 37-year-old university law professor Osmani, might end up as the country's first-ever female prime minister.

 Regardless of the outcome, however, the Sunday polls would be the first to oust the former guerilla commanders who dominated the scene for two decades.
 Both President Thaci and the outgoing Prime Minister Haradinaj fought against Serbian forces in Kosovo's 1999 independence war.